harshi-55/Unveiling-Customer-Profiles--Segmentation-Techniques-for-Online-Retail/README.md

 # Unveiling-Customer-Profiles--Segmentation-Techniques-for-Online-Retail
 This project aims to segment online retail customers using data-driven techniques.
-By analyzing customer behavior, purchasing patterns, and demographic data, the project groups customers into distinct segments, enabling personalized marketing strategies and improving customer engagement and retention.
+By analyzing customer behavior, purchasing patterns, and demographic data, the project groups customers into distinct segments, enabling personalized marketing strategies and improving customer engagement and retention.<br/>
+Link for the dataset:[https://www.kaggle.com/datasets/carrie1/ecommerce-data]